fardoss/public_assets/docs_md/smart-logic/index.md

 - The first conflict we see is that a Dark Body CANNOT have an asian hand.
 This will basically ruin the NFT.

-To mitigate this conflict, we created Smart Logic.
+To mitigate these problems, we created Smart Logic.
 Using a basic if statement system, you can create the perfect NFT with unlimited potential.

 #### Features

 Each IF statement module allows you to select multiple images or single directories.
-This makes it easier for you to select multiple trait categories.
+This makes it easier for you to create complex statement logic.

 ![NFT Generator Image Modal](https://s3.amazonaws.com/cdn.fardoss.com/docs_content/Smart%20Logic%20Image%20Popover.png)